dotbeseck/IncidentScripts/README.md

 ---

-**⚠️ Disclaimer**: These tools are provided for educational and authorized incident response purposes only.
+**Disclaimer**: These tools are provided for educational and authorized incident response purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations.